Closed-Bid Freight: Sealed Offers vs Email (2026 Stress Test)

 Email tendering produces no auditable record of the procurement process.
 Email chains can be deleted, modified, or selectively shared.
 There is no mechanism for proving that a particular broker was selected through a genuine competitive process.

-Closed-bid tendering produces an immutable audit trail: every invitation, every submission, every award decision — timestamped, logged, and auditable.
+Closed-bid tendering produces an timestamped award record: every invitation, every submission, every award decision — timestamped, logged, and auditable.

 Implementation